Programming-Fundamentals-SETU/prog-fund-1-sept-25/topic06-arrays/unit-1/talk-2-array-classes/b-array-classes.md

     color: chocolate
 ---

-# 06: Arrays of Object Ty
+# 06: Arrays of Object Types

 arrays of objects